tilt-dev/tilt.build/docs/tutorial.md

 Start by `cd`'ing into a project you can already build and deploy to Kubernetes.

 ## Example Tiltfile
+A Tiltfile configures tilt and is written in [Starlark](https://docs.bazel.build/versions/main/skylark/language.html), a simplified dialect of Python.

 At the end of this guide, your Tiltfile will look something like this:
 ```python
 # Deploy: tell Tilt what YAML to deploy